pongsagon/tt_um_pongsagon_tinygpu_v2/docs/info.md

 1. Plug QSPI PMOD, TinyVGA PMOD, GamePad PMOD with SNES controller to the TT demo board
 2. Flash a model file .bin from 3Dmodels folder to QSPI Flash PMOD
-3. The default QSPI read lantency is already set to 0 via ui_in[2:0], if there is a problem of QSPI latency try setting the value to 1-4.
+3. The default QSPI read latency is already set to 0 via ui_in[2:0], if there is a problem of QSPI latency try setting the value to 1-4.
-4. The model should be rendered on the VGA monitor spinning.
+4. The model should be rendered spinning on the VGA monitor.
 5. Use D-pad to rotate model around X,Y axis.
 A/B button to zoom in/out.
 For model without texture, use X/Y button to rotate light.

 Current limitation